mwiraszka/Wurd-Lurnur/README.md

 __Würd Lürnür__ simulates a flashcard rote-learning environment for a given database of words.
 The program opens a local .csv file and uses Python's [Pygame](https://www.pygame.org/) and [Pandas](https://pandas.pydata.org/) libraries for graphics/SFX and database manipulation, respectively.

 The User starts a new Session by selecting the number of words to be added.
 Each word is then displayed to the User in the form of a flashcard, containing the word's part of speech, context (example sentences), definition, and image.
-The User selects whether they 'failed' or 'passed' the given card (a 'skip' option is also available), and with each card change, the database is updated.
-A word is deemed *lürnt*, once 5 passes have been registered, at which point it is excluded in any subsequent executions of the program.
+The User selects whether they 'failed' or 'passed' the given card (a 'skip' option is also available), and with each card change the database is updated.
+A word is deemed *lürnt* once 5 passes have been registered, at which point it is excluded in any subsequent executions of the program.

 A sample database of 200 words is included with the code and for each word the following information is displayed:
 * part of speech